RichardDooling/ArtBizLaw/Trademark/Trademark.md

 association between the mark SPAM and Hormel's luncheon meat.
 Instead, like other spoofs, Henson's parody will "\'tend to increase public identification'" of Hormel's mark with Hormel.&hellip;

-This conclusion is strengthened when we consider that Henson's parody undermines any superficial similarities the marks might share.
-As we noted above, the name "Spa'am" will always appear next to the character likeness and the words "Muppet Treasure Island."
-This dissimilarity alone could defeat Hormel's blurring claim, for in order to establish dilution by blurring, the two marks must not only be similar, they "must be 'very' or 'substantially' similar." [*Mead Data Central, Inc. v.
-Toyota Motor Sales, U.S.A., Inc.,* (2d Cir.
-1989)](http://scholar.google.com/scholar_case?case=10399856046401781554).
-Moreover, Henson is not using the name "Spa'am" as a product brand name.
-Rather, Spa'am is a character in products branded with Henson's own trademark "Muppet Treasure Island."
-This tends to dissipate the fear that SPAM will no longer be considered a unique product identifier.
-Viewed against the backdrop of Henson's transparent parodic intent and the contextual dissimilarity between the two marks, it is clear that use of the name "Spa'am" does not blur Hormel's mark.

 ####  *Tarnishment*